-Then came my pick for best scene of the week, more accurately I guess, sound.
+More accurately I guess, it’s sound of the week.
 The scene we can only imagine since it took place off-screen.
 When Nick told Gail she could move in, Leanne looked at Nick in horror then flung herself through the door to the kitchen.
 The sound of crashing glass and crockery followed.
 I don’t think it was just dishes and glasses falling, I think they were being thrown across the room.

 Gail has reason to be angry.
 David and Kylie are acting abominably to her.
 Whether or not they buy the house, it has been Gail’s house for all of David’s life.
 Adjustments in living arrangements need time and discussion by all three adults.
 But there’s the rub: David and Kylie are not adults.
 Despite lurches into apparent maturity, they still are just playing at adulthood.